iansheridan/iansheridan.github.io/resume.md

 **Univision Communications, Inc.** (Media/Entertainment) New York City
 *Senior Development Operations Engineer*

 I was part of the team that moved the many Univision digital properties from on-prem to AWS.
-I contunue to maintain the infratructure that touches all our properties wich include, [univision.com](http://univision.com), [theroot.com](http://theroot.com), [theonion.com](http://theonion.com), and many more micro/marketing sites.
-I addition to that I also manage the relationship with the Developers and assist them in their need for bootstraping and deployment.
+I continue to maintain the infrastructure that touches all our properties which include, [univision.com](http://univision.com), [theroot.com](http://theroot.com), [theonion.com](http://theonion.com), and many more micro/marketing sites.
+I addition to that I also manage the relationship with the Developers and assist them in their need for bootstrapping and deployment.

-Used: Bash, Ruby, Chef, Terraform, Jenkins, AWS Api, Elasticsearch (Log aggragation/search), Docker, Java, Tomcat, Jboss, Node.js, MYSQL, Akamai.
+Used: Bash, Ruby, Chef, Terraform, Jenkins, AWS Api, Elasticsearch (Log aggregation/search), Docker, Java, Tomcat, Jboss, Node.js, MYSQL, Akamai.
-Supported: All lower Environmants (i.e. Integration, Development), Mobile (iOS and Android)
+Supported: All lower Environments (i.e. Integration, Development), Mobile (iOS and Android)
 OSes: Mac OS X (my laptop goto and the Dev group's), Ubuntu, Redhat, CentOS

 ### Full Time 2008 - 2015